TronFortyTwo/Tux-in-Space/README.md

 behavior
 - Phisic engine that simulate the gravity force and different types of impacts between the objects
-- Space Monster whit a basic AI
+- Space Monsters whit a basic AI

 for test/use the program:
 -------------------------